 Personal injury lawyers understand the losses suffered are significant and unique to each victim and their family.
 It is common for the railroad companies to try and minimize the recovery of the inured railroad worker.
 This is the main reason it is imperative for you to contact a Missouri injury lawyer immediately so your rights and interests can be protected.

 If you have been injured in a Missouri railroad accident or lost a loved one as a result of a train accident, I am sure you have numerous unanswered questions.
 As a Missouri personal injury lawyer, I will be happy to discuss your FELA case with you and answer any questions you may have.
 If requested, I will immediately alert a team of experts that will begin conducting an investigation of the train accident.

 The call and consultation are free.
 I can be reached 24 hours a day at .
 Call me personally and I will answer any questions or concerns you may have regarding the train accident, the possible FELA claim, and Missouri law.
 There is no fee unless you recover for the personal injuries you sustained in the train accident.

-If you do not want to call or you can't call, you can email me at email@example.com.
-I look forward to speaking with you and helping you through these trying times.
+If you do not want to call or you can't call, you can email firstname.lastname@example.org.
+The attorneys at Page Law look forward to speaking with you and helping you through these trying times.

 Unlike Workers' Compensation benefits, FELA does not award benefits automatically after a train accident.
 A Missouri attorney will be able to assist you in bringing your FELA claim in the proper Missouri court.
 It is a requirement of the Act, that the injured railroad employee prove the railroad was negligent in causing the injury to the railroad worker.